 Hand-Pressed Control

-The hand-pressed control device gives healthcare professionals complete control over the piercing process, allowing for a precise, guided application that supports safety and consistency.
+The hand-pressed control device gives healthcare professionals more control over the piercing process, allowing for a precise, guided application that supports safety and consistency.

-When you choose ear piercing for your baby, this device helps the clinician place the piercing site accurately without the force of a spring-loaded piercing gun.
-That gentler control can reduce pain, trauma, and complications while supporting a clean puncture and faster healing.
+When you choose ear piercing for your baby, this device may help the clinician place the piercing site accurately without the sudden force of a spring-loaded piercing gun.
+That gentler control can help reduce unnecessary tissue trauma while supporting a clean puncture and smoother healing.

 - Sterile technique protects safety.